zng-ui/zng/TODO/Variables.md

 # Variables TODO

-* Try to use sleep for `Vars::steps`, right now it runs hot trying to match the step.
+* Try to use sleep for `Var::steps`, right now it runs hot trying to match the step.
 * Implement more oscillate animations.

 ## Storyboard/Sequencer